yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/yb-tserver.md

 compaction storm.

 The default policy makes sure that doing a compaction is worthwhile.
-The algorithm tries to make sure that the files being compacted are somewhat in the similar size ballpark.
+The algorithm tries to make sure that the files being compacted are not too disparate in terms of size.
 For example, it does not make sense to compact a 100GB file with a 1GB file to produce a 101GB file, that would be a lot of unnecessary IO for less gain.